507.01 Definitions.—As used in this chapter, the term:

 507.06 Delivery and storage of household goods.—

 (1) A mover must relinquish household goods to a shipper and must place the goods inside a shipper’s dwelling or, if directed by the shipper, inside a storehouse or warehouse that is owned or rented by the shipper or the shipper’s agent, unless the shipper has not tendered payment in the amount specified in a written contract or estimate signed and dated by the shipper.
 A mover may not refuse to relinquish prescription medicines and goods for use by children, including children’s furniture, clothing, or toys, under any circumstances.

 (2) A mover may not refuse to relinquish household goods to a shipper or fail to place the goods inside a shipper’s dwelling or, if directed by the shipper, inside a storehouse or warehouse that is owned or rented by the shipper or the shipper’s agent, based on the mover’s refusal to accept an acceptable form of payment.

 (3) A mover that lawfully fails to relinquish a shipper’s household goods may place the goods in storage until payment is tendered; however, the mover must notify the shipper of the location where the goods are stored and the amount due within 5 days after receipt of a written request for that information from the shipper, which request must include the address where the shipper may receive the notice.
 A mover may not require a prospective shipper to waive any rights or requirements under this section.

 History.—s.
 6, ch.
 2002-53; s.
 8, ch.
 2006-4.

-(1) Conduct business as a mover or moving broker, or advertise to engage in the business of moving or offering to move, without being registered with the department.
+(1) To conduct business as a mover or moving broker, or advertise to engage in the business of moving or offering to move, without being registered with the department.

-(2) Knowingly make any false statement, representation, or certification in any application, document, or record required to be submitted or retained under this chapter.
+(2) To knowingly make any false statement, representation, or certification in any application, document, or record required to be submitted or retained under this chapter.

 (a) The contract for services, bill of lading, or inventory of household goods for the move estimated.